vidstack/player/.github/CONTRIBUTING.md

 # Build single package (turbo) - see root `package.json` for more
 $: pnpm build:vidstack

-# Build and watch single package
+# Build and watch single package - also launches sandbox to play in
 $: pnpm -F vidstack dev
 ```